Liver (Hepatocellular) Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]Skip to the navigation

 Note: Separate PDQ summaries on Adult Primary Liver Cancer Treatment and Childhood Liver Cancer Treatment are also available.

-Based on fair evidence, screening would not result in a decrease in mortality from hepatocellular cancer.
+Based on fair evidence, screening of persons at elevated risk does not result in a decrease in mortality from hepatocellular cancer.

 Magnitude of Effect: No reduction in mortality.